govinda21/Ball_Tracking_Pi/README.md

 	The calibration function creates a test.yml file for storing the color values, which will be used by the main program.
 The test.yml file can be find in the directory in which the calibration function is.

 **3. Detection and Tracking** - This part is simpler than the previous.
 First we will compile the source code.
-Now run the program with two arguments.
+Now we can run the program with two arguments.
 See the end of this ReadMe file for *How to compile and run* the source code.

 **Arguments for running this program**